What makes wholesale microgreens a sustainable business model? Good question!

 Starting a wholesale microgreens business can offer many benefits for farmers and entrepreneurs alike.
 With high demand for these nutrient-packed greens in the culinary industry, a wholesale microgreens business has the potential to be a profitable venture.

 Some of the benefits of starting a wholesale microgreens business include a low barrier to entry, fast growth cycles, high-profit margins, and the ability to operate year-round.
-Microgreens are also a great way to add diversity to a farm's product offerings or to start a new business with minimal overhead costs.
+Sourcing wholesale microgreens are also a great way to add diversity to a farm's product offerings or to start a new business with minimal overhead costs.

 As a society, we are becoming more aware of the importance of sustainable farming practices and reducing our carbon footprint.
 By pursuing sustainable farming practices, we can not only benefit the environment but also our own health and well-being.